-First you need to gather all the necessary supplies to make this facial spray.
-Make sure you use clean spray bottle or eye dropper to store your product.
-If you are ordering new spray bottle or eye dropper, it’s still a good idea that you clean them up before use.
+First, you need to gather all the necessary supplies to make this facial spray.
+Make sure you use a clean spray bottle or eye dropper to store your product.
+If you are ordering a new spray bottle or eye dropper, it’s still a good idea that you clean them up before use.

 Just because you order them new or that no one has used them before, it doesn’t mean that they’re perfectly clean.
 If you don’t clean them well, these bottles will have bacteria in them which will shorten the shelf-life of the products.

 Clean hands and tools are important to ensure that no bacteria will end up in your products.
 Be sure to wash your hands properly and clean your work surface, teaspoon, funnel and anything else you’re going to use.